buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Eliminate everything that makes input and output unclear

-* Never generate random input
+* Never generate random input.

-* Don’t use named constants from the production code
+* Don’t use named constants from the production code.
   What if there’s a type-o?
   Prefer literal strings and numbers, even when it means duplication.